xlucn/dotfiles/irssi/README.md

    ```

 2. The script even starts tmux inside another tmux session.
-   The side effect is tried to be minimized by unbinding all tmux keybindings
+   The inner tmux session is almost undetectable since all tmux keybindings
-   and hiding the status bar in the nested session so that the outer tmux
+   are unbound and the status bar is hidden so that the outer tmux session
    works like the nested session never exists.

    P.S.
 Tmux can still be controlled by `/exec tmux` command inside irssi.